 What a joy and privilege it is to worship God.
 Worshiping together alongside our brothers and sisters in Christ is a joyous way to celebrate all of the gifts that God has given to us.
 We gather each Sunday morning at 10:30 am for a time of corporate worship.
 Here's a bit of what you will find when you join us.
 A nursery is available for for all children ages 4 and under.
 Children 5 and older are encouraged to remain in worship and hear God's Word.
 Most Sundays, there is a children's message before the sermon.
 The dress is pretty casual and relaxed.
 After all, it's not how we look, but who we worship.

 The choir, under the direction of our Director of Music Ministries Will Hamm, leads the musical portion of worship with a combination of traditional and contemporary music.
-We also have an occassional Chimes Choir for both adults and children.
+We also have an occasional Chimes Choir for both adults and children.
 There are many opportunities to participate, so if you like to sing, or if you play a musical instrument, please consider being a part of our music ministry.
-Practices are every Thursday at 6:00 pm and all are welcome to join us in making a joyful noise.

 All of worship is centered around the Word of God.
 Sermons are expository, exegetical, and gospel-centered.
 We know that you come to worship not to hear a message from someone else, but to hear the Word of God faithfully proclaimed.